After a serious accident, you may have spinal damage and be going after a spinal fusion lawsuit settlement.

-Common factors affecting your spinal fusion settlement may include:
+Common factors that affect your spinal fusion settlement amount may include:

 Many times your settlement will not only depend on your surgery but also your prognosis after surgery.

-If you are unable to return to work or require more care and medical treatment in the future, this can increase your settlement.
+If you are unable to return to work or require more care and medical treatment in the future, this can increase your spinal fusion settlement amount.